MrBabylonian/bloodwork-frontend-flutter/README.md

 # VetAnalytics – Bloodwork Analysis Front-End

 VetAnalytics is a cross-platform Flutter application that allows veterinary clinics to visualise, track and manage patients' bloodwork results in real-time.
-It provides a modern, responsive UI designed with Material 3 and Apple-inspired aesthetics, powered by Provider state-management and Go Router navigation.
+It provides a modern, responsive UI designed entirely with Material 3, powered by Provider state-management and Go Router navigation.

 ---